zaidnadaff/nodejs-ex/logtar/docs/index.md

 js class fields are public by default.

 Understanfing how private variables work, getter functions, and class variables. class variables are public by default, so declare them as private by using `#` access these private variables by using the same way. create getter functions that do not require to be called by paranthesis..

+# context of the project

+there are currently five files, a main two util files -

+## log-level.js

+which deals with